 Peek at the Week

-Report cards are issued every nine weeks.
+Report cards are issued every twelve weeks.
 They reflect the progress your child has made toward various kindergarten objectives and uses a grading system that reflects the developmental nature of kindergarten learning.
 Included with the report card is a comment sheet.
 It contains specific information about what happened throughout quarter and how your child is doing.

 It is understandable that things happen including weather issue, appointment, etc..
 If your child will arrive late, please contact the school office 320-693-6283 before 8:00am.
 If we do not hear from you, we will be contacting you.
 If your child needs to leave early, the parent (or guardian) needs to stop in the office.
 The office staff will then contact the classroom.

 Inclement Weather!
 Because of the bussing schedule, we follow MN District #465 in Litchfield for late start/early release due to the weather.

 • ISD #465 Website